Daph1986/postfly_jouw_online_drukkerij/readme/deployment/README.md

 python3 manage.py loaddata producttag
 python3 manage.py loaddata products
 ```
-16. Now you can start your server with the following command:
+16. At this point you can start your server with the following command:
 ```
 python3 manage.py runserver
 ```